-The World Bank takes the view that while access to digital technology and broadband may have expanded significantly, the broader developmental benefits from using these technologies (what the report terms 'digital dividends') have lagged behind (2016).
+The World Bank (2016) affirms while access to digital technology and broadband may have expanded significantly, the broader developmental benefits from using these technologies (what the report terms 'digital dividends') have lagged behind (2016).
 It argues that digital dividends are not spreading fast enough for two reasons - the fact that almost 60% of the world's population are still offline and that there are 'persistent digital divides' in gender, geography, age, and income dimensions within and between countries.
 In respect of the latter, the Broadband Commission points out that the majority of offline populations are 'disproportionately poor, rural, old and female' (2016a).
-Before examining these digital divides and the barriers that prevent people from accessing and/or benefitting from access, the need for meaningful access is first investigated.